-Decision Tree (a Flow Chart) that can be helpful when evaluating limits is given in figure 13.1.
+Decision Tree (a Flow Chart) for evaluating limits is given in figure 13.1.
 Start reading it from the very top and follow the arrows as dictated by your answers.
-In many situations the tricks necessary to find a limit are very involved.
-However, in standard undergraduate courses they require only the use of simple algebraic and trigonometric laws and formulae
+The tricks required to find a limit can be very complicated.
+However, in standard undergraduate courses they involve only simple algebraic and trigonometric laws and formulae.

-Figure 12.1.
+Figure 13.1.
 Decision Tree for Limits.